microverseinc/linters-config/css/README.md

 ## Troubleshooting

-1. All config files are in my repo bu Stickler does not work.
+1. All config files are in my repo but Stickler does not work.
     - Make sure that Stickler app has permission to access your repository.
 Find Stickler here https://github.com/settings/installations and check its configuration.

     ![screenshot](../assets/images/stickler_app_config.png)